 Meet live with USU representatives, learn about next steps, and get questions answered right from the comfort of your own home.
-Register in advance at usu.edu/admissions/virtual-events.
+Schedule a virtual meeting with an admissions specialist at usu.edu/admissions/contact.

 New Student Orientation is a required five-module online process that starts mid-February (mid-October for spring semester) and runs through your first semester at USU.
 It is designed to give you relevant information when you need it.
 Orientation can be found at usu.edu/orientation.